Connie Chung: MSNBC

 In January 2006, Chung and Maury Povich began hosting a show titled Weekends with Maury and Connie on MSNBC.
 It was Chung's first appearance as a television host since 2003.
 The show was canceled after six months on air; in its final episode that aired June 17, 2006, Chung—dressed in a white evening gown and dancing on top of a black piano—sang a parody to the tune of "Thanks for the Memory".
 Video clips of the off-key farewell performance circulated on internet video sites.
 Chung commented, "All I want to be sure of is that viewers understood it was a giant self-parody.
 If anyone took it seriously, they really need to get a life".
 Chung has not made a return to network television in an official capacity since this final episode.

 Interview style

 Chung's interviews were largely gentle, but often they were punctuated by a rapid-fire barrage of sharp questions.
 Consequently, her interviews were often used as a public relations move by those looking to overcome scandal or controversy.
 Some of her more famous interview subjects include Claus von Bülow and U.S. representative Gary Condit, whom Chung interviewed first after the Chandra Levy disappearance.

 Teaching

 Chung accepted a teaching fellowship at the John F. Kennedy School of Government at Harvard University.
 While at Harvard, she wrote a discussion paper titled The Business of Getting "The Get": Nailing an Exclusive Interview in Prime Time.

 Personal life

 Chung has been married to talk show host Maury Povich since 1984.
 They have one son, Matthew Jay Povich, whom they adopted on June 20, 1995.
 They live in Montana.
+Chung had several pregnancies, but they would all end through miscarriages.

 On September 17, 2024, Chung released a memoir, Connie.